durandaltheta/cpp_template_workshop/lesson_2_basic_templates_part_2.md

 There are some limitations around writing code like this.
 For instance, header only libraries tend to produce larger binaries because the compiler copy pastes so much code (which also increases program start time as more data has to be loaded into memory to begin execution, even though execution may be faster once started).
 The fact that portions of a program are not pre-compiled also means that compilation speed can be slower as more code needs to be compiled every time.
 In the average case this is not going to be a problem when used in a project (remember, templates are used all the time by the standard library, see `std::string` which is a type alias to an underlying type `std::basic_string<CharT>` or `std::vector<T>`), but it is worth considering.

 As a side note, [c++ lambdas](https://en.cppreference.com/w/cpp/language/lambda) will also be inlined by the compiler where possible, making them very efficient by default.

+It should be noted that if templates are required as part of a library's API, they are typically *required* to be implemented in a header, at least for any code where a type needs to be deduced by the user code's compiler.

 ### Takeway
 For almost all developers, the best way to determine your usage of inlining and templates is *not* to consider the performance beforehand.
 Except cases where efficiency is a real bottleneck (and even there care must be taken to determine what, when, where and why the bottleneck is occurring), the main advantage to these tools is how much they improve the writing and readability of your code!